cioportfolio/photofinish/docs/index.md

   <source src="IMG_6230.mp4" type="video/mp4">
 </video>

+## Optional extra: Practice making programs with Python

+You can choose the programing language you want to use for this challenge.
+If you are still learning about coding try Python and practice writing some basic programs fist.
+You use [this guide](https://cioportfolio.github.io/python) to help you get started.

 ## Get some computer vision tools

 For this challenge we can use some computer vision tools called "OpenCV".
 This can work with lots of programing languages, including Python.